Skip to main content

 Generate DocumentUpdate inputs (Web UX)

-Customize the initScript, of the corresponding Web-UX Monitoring Profile, to generate DocumentUpdate events for input into the Document Service.
+Customize the initScript of the corresponding Web-UX Monitoring Profile to generate DocumentUpdate events as input for the Document Service.

 BOOMR.utils.addToDocumentAuditQueue(update: DocumentUpdate);